 Similarly high correlations exist between growth and value investment flavors, as well as industries within a particular country.
 It is evident that while including a variety of equity holdings is a good place to start, it is not enough to sufficiently diversify your investment portfolio.

 Fortunately, several asset classes continue to share little correlation with each other and can be great options for diversifying your portfolio.

 The obvious choice to diversify an equity portfolio is through bonds.
-US equities and bonds share a 5-year correlation of only 17%, a trend which is likely to continue.
+U.S. equities and bonds share a five-year correlation of only 17% — a trend which is likely to continue.
 Bond holdings can be especially useful to offset equity losses during prolonged bear markets.
 They are also effective at reducing overall portfolio risk as you approach the deadline for begging portfolio withdrawals (such as reaching retirement age).

 Another way to increase portfolio diversification is to invest in real estate.
-The correlation between the US equity and real estate markets has increased to a 5-year average of 83% since the 2008 real estate bubble.
+The correlation between the U.S. equity and real estate markets has increased to a five-year average of 83% since the 2008 real estate bubble.
 However, it is unclear whether this high level of correlation will continue.
-The correlation has been recently decreasing, with a 1-year average now at 70%.
+The correlation has been recently decreasing, with a one-year average now at 70%.
 It is possible that the correlation between equities and real estate will continue to decline to its more normal low levels.

-Diversified commodities share a 5-year correlation of around 55% with US equities.
+Diversified commodities share a five-year correlation of around 55% with U.S. equities.
 This asset class presents another excellent opportunity for portfolio diversification.
 It should be noted that commodities can be very volatile and risky.
 They are most suitable as a small satellite holding in a diversified portfolio.

 You may even consider other, less traditional, asset classes to diversify your investments.
 Peer-to-peer lending has recently risen in popularity as a viable investment option.
 Investing in art or collectables may be another option to diversify your portfolio.
 You may even consider investing in currencies as a hedge to your other holdings.